basho-labs/docker-images/riak/README.md

 ### Starting a Riak TS cluster

 You can start a simple Riak TS cluster using `docker-compose`.
-Create a working directory named `riak` and inside that directory create a file named `docker-compose.yml` based on the following example.
+Create a working directory named `riak` and inside that directory create a file named `docker-compose.yml` based on the following example (examples for TS and KV exist in the directory in the files `riak-ts.yml` and `riak-kv.yml` respectively).

 Note: the `coordinator` node is the first one to be started in the cluster and is the node to which all the others will join.
 It's also the only container exposed on a predictable port.